jenkins-x/jx-docs/content/en/docs/getting-started/setup/boot/_index.md

 This configuration will cause `jx boot`'s pipeline to install a Vault using KMS and a cloud storage bucket to load/save secrets.

 The big advantage of Vault is it means a team of folks can then easily run `jx boot` on the same cluster.
-Even if you accidentally delete your kubernetes cluster, its easy to restore from the KMS + cloud bucket.
+Even if you accidentally delete your Kubernetes cluster, it's easy to restore from the KMS + cloud bucket.

 ## Webhook